joeldrake/di-next/_posts/how-to-build-a-repl.md

 ## Summary

-Use this blog post as a starting point for your own repl.
+Use this blog post as a starting point for your own REPL.
 Copy the code you like and refactor it after your needs.

 A nice feature to add would be a button that takes what is written in the textarea and url-encode it.
 This can then be added to the url as a query string, and then be entered in the textarea on page load.
 This is great way to let users share code with just an url.